post2web/DDSCaseStudy1/README.md

 # DDSCaseStudy1

+This is a Case Study 1 project for DDS at SMU.

 ## Instructions for running the project
 * Clone the repo (or pull new changes):<br>
 * Open Makefile.Rmd with RStudio